 Efrem Jr. was devastated.
 He had two children to support and he was seriously thinking of retirement from acting to get a steady job.

 Jack Warner supported Efrem Jr.'s plan to retire to raise his kids away from Hollywood.
 He packed up his two children and moved to Philadelphia where his father was director of The Curtis Institute of Music.
 Efrem Jr. threw himself into studying and composing music, and became dean of students in 1954.

 While still employed at the school, he was cast in a recurring acting part in a television soap opera "Concerning Miss Marlowe" and by 1956, he had given up the music school position altogether.
 He was back on Broadway in Noel Coward's "Fallen Angels."

 More Interesting Trivial for the Trivia-Minded Reader™

 ƒ Efrem Jr.'s mother was famous opera singer Alma Gluck

 ƒ Efrem Jr.'s father was a world famous violinist, Efrem Zimbalist, Sr. as was his father before him.

 ƒ Efrem Jr. kept the tradition going and learned the violin.
-He also kept the name tradition going and has a son Efrem Zimbalist, III (nicknamed Chip).
-He owns a multi-media company and is work as an actor.
+He also kept the name tradition going and has a son Efrem Zimbalist, III (nicknamed Chip) who owns a multi-media company and works as an actor.

 ƒ Efrem Jr.'s daughter is Stephanie Zimbalist, (best known for the TV series Remington Steele) who also studied music at Julliard, although she didn't take up the opera or the violin